mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Set Plank theme: Matte
 - Configure HUD: `gsettings set org.mate.hud shortcut '<Super>space'` then enable in MATE Tweak
 - Set menubar clock to 12h and US units: right-click
+- `sudo apt install compizconfig-settings-manager` then choose Compiz as compositor from MATE Tweak

 ## To Do: